oalfonso-o/mkdocs/docs/posts/python_async.md

 #### 3. Async client

 Well, we have not changed how we are doing the requests yet.
 We are using a sync library to do the requests, our `requests` library is waiting in each request to get the response before running a new one.
 This goes against of what we want!
 We want to trigger multiple requests at the same time and with async we can do it, but our client has to support coroutines.
-So let's bring `aiohttp` to the playground:
+So let's use `aiohttp` again:

 ``` python linenums="1" title="send_async_requests.py"
 import time